Bachelor of Science in Social Work

 Transfer of Credits

 The BSSW Program welcomes students who transfer to Spalding University.
-Transfer students can bring in up to 90 credit hours from another accredited institution.
-Transfer students with an Associate of Arts or Associate of Science degree may be considered to have completed the baccalaureate University Studies requirements (“block transfer eligibility”) if they meet conditions specified by Spalding University including completion of at least 30 unduplicated University Studies credit hours and at least one course in each of the following areas: humanities/fine arts, social/behavioral sciences; and natural sciences/mathematics.
+Transfer students can bring in up to 90 credit hours from another accredited institution; articulation agreements prevent duplication of content.
+Transfer students with an Associate of Arts or Associate of Science degree may be considered to have completed the baccalaureate University Studies requirements if they meet conditions specified by Spalding University including completion of at least 30 unduplicated University Studies credit hours and at least one course in each of the following areas: Humanities/Fine Arts, Social/Behavioral Sciences; and Natural Sciences/Mathematics.
 The fulfillment of the University Studies requirements under this policy is not a waiver of the 120 earned credit hour graduation requirement.
-The Director of University Studies evaluates transcripts for University Studies transfer credit in consultation with discipline chairs.
+Evaluation of transcripts for University Studies transfer credit will be performed by the Registrar in consultation with discipline chairs.

-BSSW students complete a two-semester practicum in one of the region's many social service agencies under the supervision of an approved Agency Field Instructor.
-The School of Social Work's Director of Field Education matches students with agencies whose experiences and resources best meet the learning needs of the individual student.
+BSSW students complete a two semester field practicum in one of the region's many social service agencies under the supervision of an approved Agency Field Instructor.
+The School of Social Work's Director of Field matches students with agencies whose experiences and resources best meet the learning needs of the individual student.
 A Faculty Field Liaison facilitates a concurrent seminar course to ensure that students integrate practical experience with classroom learning.

-Students must earn a C or better in social work practice courses.
-Earning lower than a grade of C requires repeating the course.
+Students are required to earn no less than a C in any practice course.
+Failure to do so requires repeating the course.
 Academic progress is reviewed at the end of each six-week session.
-During the first semester of the junior year, students earning a C or lower in any course are advised of their academic risk and offered academic support for improving their GPA.
+During the first semester of the junior year, students earning a C or lower in any course are advised of their academic risk and offered academic supports for improving their GPA.

-For satisfactory academic progress in the BSSW Program, students must maintain a cumulative GPA of at least 2.50 and a social work GPA of at least 2.75.
-Effective at the end of the third six-week session of BSSW courses (or 10 credit hours of graded BSSW coursework, whichever is greater), students dropping below either GPA threshold will begin an academic probation process.
-This process reflects the BSSW Program’s commitment to offer students support for and guidance through difficulties they face, particularly when there is a risk that these could jeopardize their academic success.
+To maintain satisfactory academic progress in the BSSW Program, students must maintain a cumulative GPA of 2.50 with a social work GPA of no less than 2.75.
+Beginning at the end of the third six-week session of BSSW courses (or 10 credit hours of graded BSSW coursework, whichever is greater), students dropping below either GPA threshold will be placed on academic probation with the BSSW Program for two consecutive six-week sessions.
+During this time, students will be required to create, agree to, and maintain an academic success plan with their faculty advisor.

 Once admitted to the BSSW Program, students will have three years to earn their BSSW degree.
-Students who do not do so will have to reapply for admission to the program and complete the degree program based on the requirements at the time of readmission.
+Students who fail to do so will be required to re-apply for admission to the program and complete the degree program based on the requirements at the time of re-admission.

 Public Child Welfare Certification Program

-Spalding University is one of several universities in Kentucky in a consortium designed to prepare BSSW graduates for child welfare positions with the Kentucky Cabinet for Health and Family Services (CHFS), Department for Community Based Services (CHFS).
+Spalding University is one of eleven universities in Kentucky that participate in a consortium designed to prepare BSSW graduates for child protection positions with the Kentucky Cabinet for Health and Family Services.
 The goal of this program is to fill the ranks of child welfare workers with the most competent and well-trained workers who can provide high quality services immediately upon employment.
 The Cabinet has partnered with the universities to offer BSSW juniors and seniors the social work academic program in conjunction with the Cabinet’s child welfare training curriculum prior to graduation.

-Ongoing statewide and national research shows the impact of the CHFS Public Child Welfare Certification Program in enhancing the quality of services provided to at-risk families and children.
-At the same time, there has been a significant increase in the number of professionally trained social workers committing themselves to this public practice career.
+Ongoing statewide and national research demonstrate the impact of Kentucky’s PCWCP Program in enhancing the quality of services provided to families and children at risk and significantly increasing the number of professionally trained social workers committing themselves to a career in child welfare.